Student scams

 Stop

-Never click on a link, download an attachment, or share personal information (such as account details) without pausing first to consider whether the message or call could be fake.
+When online, never click on a link, download an attachment, or share personal information (such as account details) without pausing first to consider whether the message or call could be fake.
+Be aware of someone you don't know approaching you in-person.
+Speak to someone you trust like a friend or family member before acting.
 Always be cautious of any contact making urgent demands.
+Do not give strangers your personal details or payments.
+Do not transfer money, share personal information, download applications or leave your camera on.

 Check